 If a defendant fails to appear in court they run the risk of bail bond forfeiture.
 This means that the state issue a warrant for their arrest and demands the bail bond agency either pays the full bond or returns the defendant to court.
 According to baillaws.com, “Whenever an arrested person is released upon the execution of a bond with surety in an amount of five hundred dollars or more and such bond is ordered forfeited because the principal failed to appear in court as conditioned in such bond, the court shall, at the time of ordering the bond forfeited.”

 When a defendant “skips bail”, a notice is sent out to the bond holder informing them of the failure to appear.
 The court also issues a stay of six months on the forfeiture.
 If the defendant is re-arrested within 6 months, the liability of the bond is considered satisfied and a new bond and conditions are set.

 There are other exceptions to handling forfeitures.
 If the defendant returns to court voluntarily within 5 business days, the court may decide to vacate the re-arrest warrant and continue the bond depending on the circumstances leading to the missed appearance.

-If the defendant is returned to the court within in 1 year of their disappearance the surety or bail bondsman, may receive a partial refund of the forfeited amount.
+If the defendant is returned to the court within one year of their disappearance the surety or bail bondsman, may receive a partial refund of the forfeited amount.